Nolan Gorman Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in MLB.

-- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.86).
+- The Guardians' 3.79 team ERA ranks eighth among all MLB pitching staffs.

-- Guardians pitchers combine to allow 50 home runs (one per game), the seventh-fewest in baseball.
+- Guardians pitchers combine to allow the seventh-fewest home runs in baseball (51 total, one per game).

-- Bibee (1-1 with a 3.18 ERA and 25 strikeouts in 28 1/3 innings pitched) gets the start for the Guardians, his sixth of the season.
+- Gaddis gets the start for the Guardians, his sixth of the season.
+He is 1-1 with a 5.26 ERA and 17 strikeouts in 25 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the New York Mets, when he went six innings, allowing two earned runs while giving up seven hits.
+- The right-hander last appeared on Monday against the Chicago White Sox, when he went six scoreless innings while giving up two hits.

-- In five games this season, the 24-year-old has amassed a 3.18 ERA and 7.9 strikeouts per nine innings, while giving up a batting average of .250 to opposing hitters.
+- In six games this season, the 25-year-old has put up an ERA of 5.26, with 6 strikeouts per nine innings.
+Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.